Macro Beauty for Makeup, Cosmetics and Skincare Photography: Preparation & Camera Settings

 In Education, Makeup, Photography

-1. The Choice of Model
+1. Your Choice of Model

 When selecting your model for a shoot where you’re planning to capture some Macro Beauty shots – say, the lips – you will want the model’s upper front teeth to be visible when her mouth is slightly open and lips are relaxed.
-The teeth must be white, have an even surface, and it will also help save your post-production time if the edges of the front teeth are not fractured or broken off.

-Some requirements will, of course, depend on the brief and/or your (or the Art Director’s) personal preferences.
-You may want to know what the model’s lips and mouth look like when she’s smiling.
-I am personally not a big fan of exposed gums, but at the same time I think a tooth gap may look interesting within a relevant editorial concept.
+You may want to know ahead of time what the model’s lips and mouth look like when she’s smiling.
+I am personally not a big fan of exposed gums, but a tooth gap may look interesting within a relevant editorial concept.

 The other nuance that I think should be mentioned is the color of the model’s eyes.
 The images will look more interesting for the viewer and have more depth if the model’s iris is bright enough to allow the main light to bring out a lot of color.
-Very dark eyes don’t have as much detail visible in the iris and may look less interesting in Macro Beauty shots.
+Very dark eyes don’t have as much depth and detail visible in the iris and may look less interesting in Macro Beauty shots.

 2. How Your Makeup Artist Prepares Your Model For You